Hiking Hotspot: The High Altitude Trails of Mt. Lemmon

 The Mount Lemmon Scenic Byway

-One of the best parts about going up to Mt.
-Lemmon is the scenic 30 mile drive up Mt.
-Lemmon Highway, a picturesque windy road which travels through various terrain as the elevation rises, ranging from Saguaro in the lower elevation to towering pine trees as you arrive near the top.
+One of the best parts about driving up to Mt.
+Lemmon is the scenic 30 mile drive up the Catalina Scenic Highway, a picturesque windy road which travels through various terrain as the elevation rises, ranging from Saguaro in the lower elevation to towering pine trees as you arrive near the top.
 It’s a really incredible drive for anyone not from Arizona as you get to see the vegetation change from the cacti of the Sonoran desert to the beautiful high altitude pine forests.
 Along, the way you will find various scenic overlooks, a lake, and an abundance of hiking trails.
-Also known as the Catalina Highway Scenic Drive, this beautiful paved road is amongst the most gorgeous in the Southwest.
+This beautiful paved road is amongst the most gorgeous in the Southwest.

-A few of the great views you will experience along the way, although of course it is much more stunning in person!
+A few of the great views you will experience along the way, although of course the views are much more stunning in person!

 Combine any Mt Lemmon area hike with a nice picnic or patio lunch at the Iron Door restaurant, enjoy a picturesque chairlift ride, and you have a pretty nice little summer escape from the heat of the desert!